stitchdata/docs/_replication/replication-scheduling/anchor-scheduling.md

 title: Anchor Scheduling
 permalink: /replication/replication-scheduling/anchor-scheduling
 keywords: replicate, replication, replication frequency, frequency, scheduling, schedule, interval, change replication time, anchor scheduling, anchor
+layout: general

+summary: "Anchor Scheduling is a type of replication scheduling that 'anchors' the start time of extraction jobs to a time you select.
+This allows you to establish predictable replication and ensure that your downstream processes run as scheduled with the most up-to-date data."

+key: "anchor-scheduling"
+method: true
 content-type: "replication-scheduling"
-layout: general
 toc: true
 weight: 3

-summary: "Anchor Scheduling is a type of replication scheduling that 'anchors' the start time of extraction jobs to a time you select.
-This allows you to establish predictable replication and ensure that your downstream processes run as scheduled with the most up-to-date data."

 intro: |
   {{ page.summary }}